The following tips and shortcuts help you work in CityEngine.

 To add an existing polygon layer from portal, right-click Navigator and select Import.

 The Visibility analysis tools display surfaces and structures that are visible and hidden from an observer.
 The Viewshed tool shows visibility from a camera-like observer.
 With the View Dome tool, you can visualize visible and hidden areas from an omnidirectional observer.
 Finally, the View Corridor tool creates a protected view where any scenario building visible in the corridor is colored.
-Plus, you can view visibility statistics about your scene in the Inspector.
-See this blog about visibility analysis for more information.
+Plus, you can view visibility statistics about your scene in Inspector.
+See the visibility analysis blog post for more information.

-You can measure lengths and areas in CityEngine to analyze your scene and get a deeper understanding of the environment.
+You can measure lengths and areas in CityEngine to analyze a scene and get a deeper understanding of the environment.

 Apply edits locally to features